ncoghlan/misc/notes/python3/questions_and_answers.rst

 Secondly, code level deprecation warnings are now silenced by default.
 The expectation is that test frameworks and test suites will enable them (so developers can fix them), while they won't be readily visible to end users of applications that happen to be written in Python.
+(This change can actually cause problems with ad hoc user scripts breaking when upgrading to a newer version of Python, but the longevity of Python 2.7 actually works in our favour on that front)

 Finally, and somewhat paradoxically, the introduction of `provisional APIs` in Python 3 is a feature largely for the benefit of enterprise users.
 This